xrarch/mintia/README.md

 2. Priority-based preemptive multitasking with wait boosting.
 3. Nested interrupts.
 4. IPLs (analogous to Windows IRQLs) and DPCs.
-5. Waiting on multiple events at once (akin to win32's WaitForMultipleObjects).
+5. Waiting on multiple events at once.
 6. An Object Manager for centralized resource tracking and IPC.
 7. Unix-like permissions model.
 8. Loadable kernel-mode debugger with stack tracing.